MicrosoftDocs/query-docs/query-languages/dax/distinct-function-dax.md

 Returns a one-column table that contains the distinct values from the specified column.
 In other words, duplicate values are removed and only unique values are returned.

 > [!NOTE]
-> This function cannot be used to return values into a cell or column on a worksheet; rather, you nest the DISTINCT function within a formula, to get a list of distinct values that can be passed to another function and then counted, summed, or used for other operations.
+> This function cannot be used to Return values into a cell or column on a worksheet; rather, you nest the DISTINCT function within a formula, to get a list of distinct values that can be passed to another function and then counted, summed, or used for other operations.

 ## Syntax